iComputerfreak/MovieDB/README.md

 * Add movies and tv shows from TheMovieDB.org to your library
 * Show Information about your movies / tv shows
 * Rate your movies / tv shows with 0 to 5 stars
-* Mark them as watched
+* Mark them as watched, add custom tags and notes
-* Mark whether you would watch them again
-* Add custom tags
-* Add custom notes
 * Update your entries with new information form TheMovieDB.org
 * CSV Import/Export (Import requires the ID of the media on TheMovieDB.org and the type of media (movie/tv show))
 * iCloud Sync
 * Parental Ratings
 * Streaming service availability (powered by [JustWatch.com](https://justwatch.com))
-* Marking media as Favorite and creating custom lists
+* Marking media as Favorite and organize them in custom lists
 * A list that contains all shows where new unwatched seasons are available
 * A list that contains all movies and shows with upcoming release dates
+* Trailer links
+* Share medias with others using a link

 ## Planned Features
 * Embedded trailers